A set of steel TG-216 gates, fabricated and installed by All-Tech / Parsons Brothers

 Telephone based (landline or mobile) systems enable multiple dwellings to be easily connected.
 The intercom at the gate makes a phone call to the property which can be answered on any phone in the house.
 The gates can be opened by pushing a key on the handset.
 Calls can go direct to a mobile if preferred or can divert to one if the primary number is not answered within 20 seconds.

 We offer a range of large capacity post boxes which can be free-standing or attached to posts or mounted in railings, or built into walls.

 As you will understand from the above there is a huge range of equipment available and it is important that the right selection is made.
-We have, therefore, a dedicated web-site for equipment sales which you can access.
+We encourage you to call for expert advice.